-Councillor Andrew Reid, Suffolk County Council’s Cabinet Member for Highways, Transport and Rural Affairs has announced a review of the county’s Lorry Route Plan.
+Councillor Richard Smith MVO, Suffolk County Council’s Cabinet Member for Economic Development, Transport Strategy and Waste responsible for the ongoing review of the county’s Lorry Route Plan.

-The review will involve two parts and will update and validate the County Council’s existing routes.
+The review will involve two parts and will update and validate the County Council’s existing lorry route network plan.

-The technical review is currently taking place and is a strategic technical review.
-This'll look at all the data and evidence including:
+The technical review is currently taking place.
+It'll look at a range of evidence including:

 - Traffic Regulation Orders (TROs) for weight, width and height restrictions

-- the resilient road network and its strategic road network diversions as well as GPS data – showing the origin and destination of trips, routes taken and the locations of building strikes
+- The resilient road network and its strategic road network diversions as well as GPS data – showing the origin and destination of trips, routes taken and the locations of building strikes

 Community led review

-Information will be gathered by a survey sent to all of Suffolk’s Parish and Town Councils and their County Councillor will then be asked to endorse and prioritise the key issues for their area.
+Information will be gathered by a survey sent to all of Suffolk’s Parish and Town Councils and their County Councillor will then be asked to endorse the key issues for their area.
 Each local council will be limited to three issues within their community to ensure fair and equal representation across the county.

 Share your views

-Member of the public or a business who wish to give feedback on HGV movements across Suffolk, need to contact their parish or town council who'll are collating responses.
+Members of the public and businesses who wish to provide feedback on HGV movements across Suffolk, need to contact their parish or town council.
+They'll will collate and submit your responses.